cschlisner/uniChess/README.md

 ###Reading output

-Read information output from the game by calling <b>`myGame.getInfoOutput()`</b> which will return a `String` object containing all game information not read from the buffer.
+Read information output from the game by calling <b>`myGame.getInfoOutput()`</b> which will return a `String` object containing all game information not previously read from the buffer.
 Once this is called the buffer is cleared.

+The `Board` and `Player` objects of the `Game` object are public, so you can always access any information about the board, teams, or pieces externally and use them however you like.
+The output buffer will just automatically give you useful information about game events and output.

 ___